TheGameFreak720/linux-scripts/README.md

 ### Description

-A script that installs important programs that I use day to day as a developer for Fedora OS
+A script that installs important programs that I use day to day as a developer for Fedora distro

 ### Usage

 `bash set-dev-env-fedora.sh`

+## set-normal-env-fedora.sh

+### Description

+A script that installs programs that I use that aren't related to development on the Fedora distro

+`bash set-normal-env-fedora.sh`

+## set-dev-env-ubuntu.sh

+### Description

+A script that installs important programs that I use day to day as a developer for Ubuntu distro

+### Usage

+`bash set-dev-env-ubuntu.sh`

+## set-normal-env-ubuntu.sh

+### Description

+A script that installs programs that I use that aren't related to development on the Ubuntu distro

+`bash set-normal-env-ubuntu.sh`